garciadelcastillo/ffmpeg-cheatsheet/README.md

 ### GIF from frames with single palette

+~This creates a lightweight, optimized GIF file with one palette.
+Useful when color is consistent across frames.~

+    ffmpeg -y -i frame_%05d.png -vf palettegen palette.png

+~The above generates a palette file from the *first frame* of the sequence.~

+~GIF can then be generated from files:~

+    ffmpeg -r 5 -y -i frame_%05d.png -i palette.png -filter_complex "paletteuse" animation.gif

+~`-r` defines the fps rate for the GIF.~
+~`-y` auto-overwrites previous existing files.~

 This creates a lightweight, optimized GIF file with one palette.
 Useful when color is consistent across frames.

-    ffmpeg -y -i frame_%05d.png -vf palettegen palette.png

-The above generates a palette file from the *first frame* of the sequence.

-GIF can then be generated from files:
+This version generates a palette by *looking at all frames*:

-    ffmpeg -r 5 -y -i frame_%05d.png -i palette.png -filter_complex "paletteuse" animation.gif
+    ffmpeg -r 5 -i frame_%05d.png -filter_complex "split[s0][s1];[s0]palettegen[p];[s1][p]paletteuse" animation.gif

-`-r` defines the fps rate for the GIF.
-`-y` auto-overwrites previous existing files.

 ### GIF from frames with multiple palettes